alchemicalhydra/seittik/doc/design-notes.md

-I felt both the name and behavior of `itertools.groupby` were confusing and not as useful to work with; this `Pipe` step simply yields tuples of adjacent items with matching keys.
+I felt both the name and behavior of `itertools.groupby` were confusing and not as useful to work with; this `Pipe` step simply yields tuples of adjacent items that have matching keys, without yielding the keys.

 For behavior that groups all elements by a key function regardless of their position in the source, see {py:meth}`Pipe.groupby`.